cobianwu/datadash-backend/replit.md

 - Configuration files in project root

 The architecture prioritizes developer experience with TypeScript throughout, hot reload for development, and a clear separation of concerns between data, business logic, and presentation layers.

+## Recent Changes (July 11, 2025)

+### Features Added
+- **Portfolio Page**: Complete portfolio management interface with company cards, performance charts, and analytics
+- **Warehouses Page**: Data warehouse management with support for Snowflake, BigQuery, Redshift, and Databricks
+- **Login Improvements**: Pre-filled demo credentials and helpful hints for easier access

+### Fixes Applied
+- Fixed authentication by removing duplicate `apiRequest` functions
+- Added missing routes for Portfolio and Warehouses pages
+- Ensured all navigation links in sidebar are functional

+### Deployment Readiness
+The application is ready for deployment with the following considerations:
+- **Database**: Using Neon PostgreSQL (cloud-based, production-ready)
+- **Authentication**: Working with demo user (demo/demo)
+- **API Integration**: OpenAI GPT-4o configured and functional
+- **All Features**: File upload, charts, dashboards, AI assistant - all working

+### Deployment Notes
+For production deployment:
+1. Session storage should be switched from memory to a persistent store (Redis/PostgreSQL)
+2. Environment variables must be configured in deployment platform
+3. Build process: `npm run build` creates optimized production bundle
+4. The app will be accessible via Replit Deployments with automatic TLS and health checks